nicheoflasting/Data-Structure-and-Algorithms/optional_project.md

 **6. Conclusion**

 This project successfully demonstrates the use of APIs, real-time data handling, and algorithmic visualization to analyze music track popularity.
 It integrates Spotify’s data with Python libraries to produce interpretable and visually appealing results.
-The project can be extended into a full-fledged music recommendation system.
+The project can be extended into a music recommendation system.